k1yrix/soberdocs.github.io/md/installation.md

 Sober is pretty easy to install, you will need the following to install and use Sober:

-* An x86_64 computer with SSE4 instruction set or higher.
+* An x86_64 computer with the SSE4.2 instruction set or higher.
 (CPU for 2013+ should be fine)
 * A modern Linux distribution (Ex: Ubuntu 24.04, Fedora 40, Linux Mint 21)
 * A Vulkan 1.1+ capable graphics card, check [FAQ](../docs/FAQ.html) for more info.
 * Flatpak installed on your system.